Evrey/SHC_AIV/README.md

 ![Screenshot of the new Richard's castle](./img/richard.png)

-Remember how easy it was to set Richard on fire?
-Well, no more, as he now protects his outer castle buildings with a small outer wall.
-He also always builds two tower ballistæ and two tower mangonels now, whereas vanilla Richard had sometimes three and sometines four big towers.
+Huh... does this castle look familiar?
+I guess... could it be?!
+It is!
+Richard now builds the castle shown on the cover art of *Stronghold Crusader*.
+Completely unified with two round mangonel and two square ballistæ towers, and always a church and a chapel in his inventory.

-Most notably all of his castles are an easter egg.
-Does the inner castle look familiar to you?
-Well, the two smaller towers are different, but all in all Richard now builds the castle from the cover art and title screen of *Stronghold Crusader*.
-I wonder why Firefly didn't have this idea.
-Seems obvious to me.
+Can you spot the easter egg?
+Well, have a close look at your *ally*. :)

 ### Kaiser Friedrich Barbarossa